InternityFoundation/DS-A_SachinHegde/README.md

-Hello, This is the Repository of Sachin Hegde
+Hello, This is the Repository of Sachin Hegde.
 Here you can see my Internship journey, My projects and presentations.